rooka-ai/pairlegal_documentation/pairlegal-documentation/docs/editing/integrations.md

 If the group name is different from the Site name please let us know during onboarding.
 :::

-:::warning
+:::info
-Please review this access model to ensure it aligns with your organization's security requirements.
+Make sure that the access model aligns with your organization's security requirements.
 :::

 ### What Happens Next

 Once configured, your documents will be available in the SingleDraft plugin within a few hours.
 The system will maintain ongoing synchronization to ensure your content stays current.